jigish/slate/README.md

 Please send all questions, bug reports, suggestions, or general commentary to [Jigish Patel](mailto:slate.issues@gmail.com) or [create an issue](https://github.com/jigish/slate/issues/new) on github.

 # Allowed Keys #

+*NOTE:* If you bind any binding to cmd-tab or cmd-shift-tab, Slate will completely disable the default Mac OS X Application switcher!

     '
     ,